kslifer/wordpress-on-gcp-free-tier/README.md

 MySQL isn't prescriptive on resource requirements, because it will depend on the database size and transactional volume that need to be supported.
 Performance has been optimized by provisioning the largest persistent disk possible within the free tier (30 GB HDD) to maximize the IOPS budget, then allocating a 1 GB swap file to relieve memory pressure.
 The fractional CPU is still a bottleneck, but the whole platform stood up to quite a bit of [Apache Bench](https://httpd.apache.org/docs/2.4/programs/ab.html) load testing.
 For a site that will receive a modest amount of traffic, it's sufficient.

-The install process configures daily snapshots of the persistent disk with a 3 day retention policy, eliminating the need for a Wordpress plugin to perform site backups.
+The install process configures weekly snapshots of the persistent disk with a 7 day retention policy, eliminating the need for a Wordpress plugin to perform site backups.

 ### Wordpress Media